tfrce/thedaywefightback.js/README.md

 ## Getting started

-You can add the snippet to your site now - it won't be activated until midnight EST on February 11th.
-You can also host the files locally.
-After 24 hours the banner de-activates and should be removed from your website code.
+You can add the snippet to your site now - it won't be activated until midnight EST on February 11th and will remain active for 26 hours.

 Simply copy and paste the code below into your website, right above the closing `<body>` tag.